remarshal-project/remarshal/README.md

 Convert between CBOR, JSON, MessagePack, TOML, and YAML.
 Convert all to Python code.

-When installed, Remarshal provides the command-line command `remarshal` as well as short commands like `yaml2json`.
+When installed, Remarshal provides the command `remarshal` as well as short commands like `yaml2json`.
-You can use these commands to convert between formats, reformat, and detect errors as well as to transform data [using Starlark](#starlark-transforms).
+These commands can be used to convert between formats, reformat, and detect errors as well as to transform data [with Starlark](#starlark-transformations).

 ## Known limitations and quirks